-A: Almost any adult can receive dental implants.
+A: Most adults who lose teeth can receive dental implants.
 Children whose bone structure is still developing are not candidates for implants, since the attachment site of the artificial tooth with shift as the bone grows.
 However, oral bone structure is typically developed by adolescence.
 Other considerations include medical history, jawbone health, and your own individual needs and preferences.

 Q: What is the process for receiving a dental implant?